 Figure 7 – Initial Category of Abuse Identified – Child Protection plans

-In both 2019 and 2020, the most commonly identified category of abuse identified for children subject to a Child Protection Plan was neglect as can be seen below.
+In both 2021 and 2020, the most commonly identified category of abuse identified for children subject to a Child Protection Plan was neglect.
 The Wakefield Children’s Safeguarding Partnership have implemented a neglect toolkit to improve identification of neglect at an earlier stage which is available for all professionals who work with children.

-Table 6 below shows that in 2020 19.5% of children starting on a Child Protection Plan were subject to a repeat plan, which was lower than in 2019 and lower than the statistical neighbour rate of 21.68%.
+Table 6 below shows that in 2021 20.0% of children starting on a Child Protection Plan were subject to a repeat plan, which was lower than the statistical neighbour rate of 22.37% and the national rate of 22.10%.

 Table 6 – Percentage of Children Who Became Subject of Plan for Second or Subsequent Time